Textualize/textual-plotext/README.md

 - We're not directly importing `plotext`.
 - We use `self.plt` rather than `plt`.
-- We don't call Plotext's `show` method, Textual takes care of this.
+- We don't call Plotext's `show` method, `PlotextPlot` takes care of this.

 ## What is supported?